Hornet Central is your one-stop shop for registration and student finances

 Learn more about the Office of Public Safety

 Lost SU Student Identification Card should be reported immediately to the Auxiliary Services Office.
-You will be charged a $25 replacement fee, which should be paid in Hornet Central.
-Complete Student Account Authorization Form to authorize Shenandoah University to charge your account for your ID Replacement Fee of $25.00.
-Please bring your receipt to the Auxiliary Services office on the ground floor of the Wilkins Administration Building where you will be issued a new card.
+You will be charged a replacement fee, which should be paid on Hornet Hub or in person at Hornet Central.
+Complete the Student Account Authorization Form in Auxiliary Services Office to authorize Shenandoah University to charge your account for your ID Replacement Fee.
 For safety reasons, your old card will be deactivated.

 Work Study Job on Campus Business Needs